 patients sent to an outpatient service for tick-borne diseases.

 fluid or CSF, or 0.2 ml fresh, frozen or fixed tissue, or tick.

 Less preferred specimen types:

-0.2ml whole blood in EDTA (purple top) or ACD (yellow top)
+0.2ml whole blood in EDTA (purple top) tube, or 0.2 ml urine

 For all specimen types, if there will be a delay in shipping, or